GeneralProducts/day-of-code/_posts/2018-10-12-using-command-tags.md

 ## Add sample data

+TODO: maybe include this data in the starter kit repo?

-Add a folder called _data, and a file called processed_books.json.
+Add a folder called `_data`, and a file called `processed_books.json` within it.
 Paste all the data at [this link](https://raw.githubusercontent.com/EmmaB/jekyll-snow/master/_data/processed_books.json) into the file, and save.

 ![](assets/images/proc_book.gif)